 She came out of the forest, laughing, singing.
 She was unafraid of the crowd that was waiting, unafraid now of their jeers and taunts.
 She’d gone in alone, afraid, untried.
 She emerged a month later, at the next new moon.

 The others who never walked out of the woods?
 Forgotten.
-Their names never mentioned.
+Their names were never mentioned again.
 Did they die?
 Run away to another village?
 Start a camp?
 The only ones who might know were those who returned, and they never said.